-5. On 9 April 2021, Ofcom published a notification in accordance with section 107(6) of the Act of its proposal to give a direction applying the Code to the Applicant for the reasons set out in the consultation document accompanying that notification.
+5. On 9 April 2021, Ofcom published a notification in accordance with section 107(6) of the Act of its proposal to give a direction applying the Code to the Applicant.
 That notification invited representations to Ofcom by no later than 5pm on 10 May 2021.